when life goes off script

 pause

+Life gets busy in ways that are hard to explain when you’re right in the middle of it.
+Work.
+Family.
+Responsibilities.
+Expectations.
+Logistics.
 And underneath all of that, you’re still there too.
-Sometimes coaching begins with stepping out of autopilot long enough to notice what’s actually going on — what feels manageable, what feels heavy, and what no longer fits quite as comfortably as it used to.
+Sometimes coaching simply begins by stepping out of autopilot long enough to notice what’s actually going on.
+What feels heavy?
+What no longer fits quite as comfortably as it used to.

 shift

-Not through pressure, “shoulds” or performance goals.
+Once there’s a little more space to think, things often start to feel slightly different.
+Not through pressure, “shoulds”, or rigid performance goals.
 More through perspective.
 Patterns become easier to see.
 Assumptions stop feeling quite so automatic.
-What once felt tangled begins to feel a little less fixed.
-Not always immediately.
-But enough to create movement.
+It doesn't always happen immediately.
+But it is enough to create movement.
 More clarity.
 More steadiness.
 More choice.

 grow